harvanchik/tailwind-template/README.md

 Building for production is similar to building for development.
 Do either of the following to build the CSS for production.

-- Run `npm run prod` in the root folder of the project.
+- Run `pnpm run prod` in the root folder of the project.
 - Execute `prod` in the NPM scripts shortcut located at the [bottom left of the File Explorer tab in VS Code](https://imgur.com/a/sXlKWwV.png).

 Contrary to the development script we used before, this will **not** start a long-running watch process; rather, this script compiles the CSS once and only once.
 It will take only classes found in the HTML files located in the root folder and compile them into the **styles.css** file located in **assets/styles/styles.css**.
 These styles will be minified.